magic-lantern/NLP_Project/safor/README.md

 ## Current Project To Do List:
 * Create project summary for Home Page
-* Fix footer - doesn't stay at bottom of page if scrolling required
 * View Annotations Tab:
   * Should be interactive
   * Retrieve information from data store